-Continuing Christine Kinealy’s series on Black abolitionists who visited Ireland, we find, in Sara Parker Remond, a woman who was remarkable and fearless.
+Continuing Christine Kinealy’s series on Black abolitionists who visited Ireland, we find, in Sarah Parker Remond, a woman who was remarkable and fearless.

 Sarah gave her first lecture on British soil in Liverpool.
 Shortly afterwards, despite being ill, she spoke to an audience of women only in the nearby town of Warrington.
 The women presented her with a watch inscribed, “To S.P.
 Remond by Englishwomen, her sisters, in Warrington.
 February 2nd, 1850.”
 Sarah responded to this gesture by saying that a testimonial was unnecessary as, since being in England, “I have been removed from the degradation which overhangs all persons of my complexion ….
 I have received a sympathy I was never offered before.”